couchbaselabs/cbcouchstore/gen_storage_design.md

 In CouchDB, all documents for a database are written to a single storage file, meaning compaction requires at least as much free diskspace as the newly compacted file will require once complete, which must hold the entire data set.
 This means a filesystem without a fairly large amount of spare storage cannot complete a compaction.

-In Couchbase 2.0 all documents are written to a partition specific storage file, and with 1024 partitions it effectively solves the free space problem with compaction as it is now far more incremental (each unit of compaction work is 1/1024 of the total database) and therefore needs much less temporary disk space or memory.
+In Couchbase 2.0 all documents are written to a partition specific storage file, and with 1024 partitions it effectively solves the free space problem with compaction as it is now far more incremental (each unit of compaction work is 1/1024 of the total dataset) and therefore needs much less temporary disk space or memory.

 It also makes it easy to read, write or delete many or all documents from a partition more efficiently, as is the case for rebalances.
 Documents grouped by partition have better locality for scans, writing in bulk doesn't cause extra IO in other partitions, and deleting a partition is simply deleting the storage file as a single operation.

-But the Couchbase storage this introduces a new problem, to durably committing a large number of documents to different paritions requires at a minimum 1 fsync per partition, greatly increasing latency for a durable commit.
+But the Couchbase storage this introduces a new problem, to durably committing a large number of documents to different partitions requires at a minimum 1 fsync per partition, greatly increasing latency for a durable commit.

 Also, there is worst case of compaction, where a single document in a large partition is updated repeatedly.
 Recovering the garbage space from the updates means copying all documents in the partition to a new file, even the documents that haven't been updated in a very long time.
-The cost of compaction is N for N total documents in the partition, even though only 1 document is being updated.
+The cost of compaction is O(N*Log(N)) for N total documents in the partition, even though only 1 document is being updated.
 The cost of recovering the space for 1 document is O(N\*log(N)), where N is the total number of documents.

-The best case for compaction for M different document updates when there is a even distribution of single updates across all documents.
-In this best case, the cost of recovering the space for each of M documents is O((N/M)\*log(N)), where N is the total number of documents.
+The best case for compaction is when there is a even distribution of single updates across all documents.

 # Generational Storage

 Generational Append-Only Storage is a new design that is heavily based on the current Couchstore design, and addresses many of the shortcomings, particularly for interactive workloads.

 It has been empirically observed that most interactive workloads have approximations of a Zipfian/Zeta distribution of retrievals and updates to documents.
-This means the most popular document is retrieved/updated 2x more than the next most popular, 3x more than the next after that, 4x more the one after that, and so one.
+This means the most popular document is retrieved/updated 2x more than the next most popular, 3x more than the next after that, 4x more the one after that, and so on.

 The generational storage system attempts to group documents into generations of "hotness", where the most updated documents stay in the smallest, hottest and most frequently compacted generation, colder documents tend to migrate down to the next exponentially larger, colder generation (which because it's updated less frequently is compacted less frequently), and the colder still documents migrate down to the next exponentially larger, colder, less frequently compacted generation, and so on.
+The larger and colder the generation, the less frequently it's compacted, greatly reducing compaction costs.

+Generational storage also has the advantage of larger bulk write for each colder generation, reducing btree fragmentation and garbage, and improving locality of documents, especially useful when performing by\_seq scans as documents are more likely to be contiguous, making read ahead highly advantageous for SSD and especially for HDDs.
+Also it's possible to preallocate the storage needed to support the bulk transaction, reducing file system fragmentation, again highly advantageous requiring fewer block "extents" mappings and less seeks for HDDs.

 When workloads where many documents have widely ranging update frequencies (such as Zipfian) the frequency of update of a document (it's "hotness") determines the generation the document migrates to, and how therefore how frequently it gets compacted.

 Some key properties we want to maintain when working with a interactive/Zipfian workloads:

 * Consistent low latency durable writes/updates and fetches
-* Storage immune to corruption due to process/OS crash or powerloss
+* Storage immune to corruption due to process/OS crash or power loss
 * Fast startup and warmup time
 * High throughput, restartable by\_seq scans when indexing, replicating, rebalancing or backing-up a large amounts of changes
-* Partition level MVCC for reads and consistency of indexing and replication (necessary for UPR)
+* Partition level MVCC for reads and consistency of indexing and replication (necessary for UPR), and whole database MVCC for point-in-time backups.
-* Efficient partition rebalance in and out.
+* Efficient partition rebalance, both in and out of a node.
-* Cost of rebalancing a partition onto and off of a node is the same regardless the number/size of other partitions on a node
+* Cost of rebalancing a partition in and out of a node is the same regardless the number/size of other partitions on a node
-* Reduce the overhead necessary for compaction.
+* Low overhead and frequency of compaction.
-* Pauseless compaction (files are compacted, reorganized, and defragmented without pausing updates or fetches)
+* Pauseless compaction (files are compacted, reorganized, and defragmented without pausing durable writes or fetches)
 * Low diskspace overhead (disk space usage isn't dominated by internal fragmentation or index overhead)

 # System Architecture